Josh Myers (American football)

-Joshua David Myers (born July 16, 1998) is an American football center for the Green Bay Packers of the National Football League (NFL).
-He played college football at Ohio State, and was drafted by the Packers in the second round of the 2021 NFL Draft.
+Joshua David Myers (born July 16, 1998) is an American professional football center for the New York Jets of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, and was selected by the Green Bay Packers in the second round of the 2021 NFL draft.

-Early life and high school career
+Early life

-Myers was born in Dayton, Ohio and grew up in Miamisburg, Ohio, and attended Miamisburg High School.
+Myers was born in Dayton, Ohio, grew up in Miamisburg, Ohio and attended Miamisburg High School.
 He was named first-team Division II All-State as a junior and senior and also played in the 2017 All-American Bowl.

 College career

 Myers redshirted his true freshman season as he moved from guard to center.
 He played in ten games as a redshirt freshman as the backup to starting center Michael Jordan.
 Myers was named the starting center going into his redshirt sophomore season.
 He played over 900 offensive snaps and was named second-team All-Big Ten Conference by the league's coaches.
 Myers was named a team captain going into his redshirt junior year.